respectYourNeighbour/fastRWD/README.md

 ## Shortening the critical path
 “critical path” is used to describe the time between when a page is requested and rendered.

 CSS and JavaScript requests can significantly increase the time it takes a page to render.
+That’s because by default, browsers will delay page rendering until they finish loading, parsing, and executing all of the CSS and JavaScript files referenced in the head of the page.